baconjs/bacon.jquery/README.md

 ## Use with Bower

 Registered to the Bower registry as `bacon-jquery-bindings`.
-See the Example Application for an example how to use BJB with Bower.
+See the Example Applications, for instance [requirejs example-app](https://github.com/raimohanska/bacon-jquery-bindings/tree/master/examples/requirejs).

+## Example Applications

+There are example applications in the [examples](https://github.com/raimohanska/bacon-jquery-bindings/tree/master/examples) directory.
+Both use Bower to download dependencies (including BJB).
+Here's how to start one of them:

+    npm install -g bower
+    cd examples/requirejs
+    bower install
+    open index.html

+.. the last line being OSX specific.
+Anyway, you need to run `bower install` to download deps, and then open `index.html`.

 ## Building

-The module is build using Grunt.
+The BJB module is build using Grunt.
 The easiest way to build is, however, to run the `build` script.

 Built javascript files are under the `dist` directory.

-## Example Application

-There will be an example application under the [example-app](https://github.com/raimohanska/bacon-jquery-bindings/tree/master/example-app) directory.

-Actually there's something already.

-    npm install -g bower
-    cd example-app
-    bower install
-    cd -
-    python -m SimpleHTTPServer

-Example app will appear to http://localhost:8000/example-app/

 ## Automatic tests